pvm-77/explainJS/sections/scope/scope.md

     Reference to the outer lexical environment: This is a reference to the lexical environment of the outer (enclosing) function, which allows for nested functions to have access to the variables and functions of the outer function.

 The lexical environment is created at the time when a function is defined and depends on the location of that function in the source code.
 When the function is called, a new execution context is created, which includes a reference to the lexical environment of the function.

+Scope look-up stops once it finds the first match.
+The same identifier name can be specified at multiple layers of nested scope, which is called "shadowing" (the inner identifier "shadows" the outer identifier).
+Regardless of shadowing, scope look-up always starts at the innermost scope being executed at the time, and works its way outward/upward until the first match, and stops.

+# some practice questions based on scope concept